 Many people are unaware of how difficult it is to answer social greetings when one is in crisis.
 They ask “how are you” mechanically, without thinking.
 I’ve done that in the past.
-Before my experience of cancer painfully opened my eyes to the stress of casual greetings.
+Before my experience of cancer painfully opened my eyes to the stress of social greetings.
 I suddenly became one of many struggling everyday to respond to “how are you”.
 I wrote this post to share my experience, and bring light to this unsettling gap.

 Before cancer I didn’t think twice about answering “how are you”.
 I replied “fine” most of the time, often adding a smile.
 But now as a cancer patient, hearing “how are you” generates panic inside me.
 I can feel my belly tighten.
 My chest contract.
 My autonomous nervous system getting ready for danger.
 How am I going to answer this question?!